Grand Duke Boris Vladimirovich of Russia: World tour

 On 1 August 1902, Grand Duke Boris arrived in San Francisco where he toured the city; attended the opera and went to a boxing match.
-His visit to the United States drew a great deal of attention from American news papers.
+His visit to the United States drew a great deal of attention from American newspapers.
 A journalist in California described him as "a handsome young man of very pleasant manner who spoke good English."
 While in Chicago it was reported that he drank champagne from the satin slipper of a chorine from The Wizard of Oz and tipped showgirls with $20 bills.
 He claimed that those stories had been fabricated.
-He then spent two weeks in Newport, Rhode Island where he was entertained by the American society of the gilded age.
+He then spent two weeks in Newport, Rhode Island where he was entertained by the American society of the Gilded Age.
 In Newport, Boris Vladimirovich was invited to dinners and parties, he played tennis and even learned to play golf.
 He continued his trip sailing to New York City in Cornelius Vanderbilt's yacht.
-The grand duke was favorable impressed with the city's skyline and the modern use of electricity Boris visited president Theodore Roosevelt at his estate Sagamore Hill, on the North Shore of Long Island.
-Because his bad reputation had preceded him, First lady Edith Roosevelt, who regarded his presence as both "a scandal and an insult" was conspicuously absent.
+The grand duke was favorably impressed with the city's skyline and the modern use of electricity Boris visited President Theodore Roosevelt at his estate Sagamore Hill, on the North Shore of Long Island.
+Because his bad reputation had preceded him, First Lady Edith Roosevelt, who regarded his presence as both "a scandal and an insult" was conspicuously absent.
 After six hectic weeks in America, Grand Duke Boris sailed back to Europe.

 Jovial and increasingly stout, Boris was famous for his wild and unpredictable behavior, but eventually these excesses began to lose their appeal.
 He remarked to his brother Kirill, "After a while every woman is the same, nothing is new except the face".